wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 14 So the people began to fortify themselves and entrench the high places round about the city.

-15 And when they went out in its defence, to build their strong holds and to raise up their battlements ; lo! the steam-boats of Fulton conveyed them thither, about a thousand at a time, even towards the heights of Brooklyn in the east, and the heights of Haerlem in the north.
+15 And when they went out in its defence, to build their strong holds and to raise up their battlements ; lo ! the steam-boats of Fulton conveyed them thither, about a thousand at a time, even towards the heights of Brooklyn in the east, and the heights of Haerlem in the north.

 16 The young and the old, the rich and the poor, went out together ; and took with them their bread and their wine ; and cast up the dirt for the defence of the place, freely, and without cost to the state.*